2016: A grueling year of growth for furry fandom

 On September 24, 2016 the creative fandom of furry experienced something that was completely alien to the group for the many decades it has existed.
 While furries had been victims of the murders in the past, such as Starblade, this was the first time the perpetrator of the crime was one.
 The New York Daily reported that a furry whose real world name is Frank Felix, murdered two parents whom were also part of the fandom over what seemed to be a dispute over them telling him to leave their seventeen year old daughter alone.

 It was a fundamentally hard hitting event that shook many in the fandom.
 Dogpatch Press – which usually covers fandom events in the U.S. West Coast – found it difficult to fully engage themselves into investigating the story to report on it and instead let professional outlets do the bulk of the coverage:

 Was going to write a big report.
 Stopped to let locals and pros process.
 I think it’s beyond fan level.
 It’s awful and sad.
 There hasn’t been anything this bad in fandom before.
 Let it process and share good words to anyone who lost friends and family.

 The hardest thing to do is to be objective and tell a story when the loss hits close to home, so the best thing to do sometimes is to be open and honest with such things.
 Nothing like this should ever be normal, and the worse thing that can happen is to the point where we do become used to these events to such a degree that they become regular occurrences instead of tragedy.

-According to the GoFundMe page put up for the children of the victims, the court dates for Felix and his accomplice are pushed into January 2017.
+According to the GoFundMe page put up for the children of the victims, the court dates for Felix and his accomplice have been pushed to January 2017.

 One has to wonder if the world is actually growing worse and more depressing, or the world's wired highways have brought us into each other’s lives more personally.
 As the big screen brought these celebrities into our lives, the smaller ones have allowed us to connect with one another to a similar degree.